LuXuefei/InformationDensity/README.md

 Created in Nov 2022.

-This repository includes Monte Carlo estimator for information density, which can be generated to other simulators.
+This repository includes Monte Carlo estimator for information density, which can be generalized to other simulators.
 The following experiments are included:
 * The toy example
 * The Pyriform Sinus Cancer case study